rupertlssmith/elmq/Readme.md

 A message can be sent, resulting in a Cmd to Elm.
 A message can be received by forming a subscription on a channel.

+Thanks to Gusztáv Szikszai, who is the original author of this code.
+This was lifted from his elm-ui project, which can be found here: https://github.com/gdotdesign/elm-ui

 ## Examples: